 ABOUT ME:

-I specialise in supporting people who feel stuck in survival mode, often as a result of chronic stress, anxiety, burnout, perfectionism, people-pleasing, or the lasting impact of relational trauma.
+I specialise in supporting people who feel stuck in survival mode, often as a result of chronic stress, anxiety, burnout, perfectionism, people-pleasing, or the lasting impact of trauma.
 My work is trauma and IFS-informed, offering a safe, compassionate space where you can slow down, reconnect with yourself, and begin to heal at your own pace.

 My Approach